 Organizations competing for a limited number of candidates often establish innovative ways to attract and retain the best tech talent.
 The more satisfied employees are, the more likely they are to stick with a company.

 The 2016 median annual salary for software developers is $102,280, according to the Bureau of Labor Statistics (BLS).
 And given the shortage of qualified tech professionals, employers may be willing to pay more for educated and experienced talent.
-Candidates with computer science degrees often earn more than those without a college education, and people with relevant work backgrounds may be considered even more valuable.
+Candidates with technology degrees often earn more than those without a college education, and people with relevant work backgrounds may be considered even more valuable.

 More Job Prospects